As a result of growing up in an environment that didn’t allow space for the expression of emotions, many empaths learned to stuff down their emotions.

 Growing up, I spent most of my life dissociated, my consciousness was floating around the ceiling, mostly outside my body.
 Why?

 Dissociation is a big reason I eventually divorced my husband (and probably even why I married him in the first place).
 I got very good at living my day-to-day life disconnected from my consciousness.
-I didn’t know I was unhappy.
+I didn’t know I why I was unhappy.
 I wasn’t aware I was not in love with my husband.
-And I just couldn’t live that way forever.

-When you have never been fully conscious, you have no idea what you are doing or feeling.
+When you have never been fully conscious, you have no idea what you are doing or feeling most of the time.
 You are just floating through life reacting to world like a pinball.
 I was ricocheting off the walls and the flippers.
-I made very few self directed and self executed moves.
+I made very few self-directed and self-executed moves.
 I did what people expected of me.

 Realities of Reconnection

-The process of connecting my feelings to my consciousness has had many stages and taking almost two decades so far to reconnect.
-Some things came together more quickly than others.
-In general, it has been a gradual expansion of my presence that began with me connecting to my unhappiness at the rock bottom of my dark night of the soul.
+The process of connecting my feelings to my consciousness has had many stages and has taken almost two decades so far to reconnect.
+Though some things came together more quickly than others, in general, it has been a gradual expansion of my presence that began with me connecting to my unhappiness at the rock bottom of my dark night of the soul.

 Currently, I am working on reconnecting my physical sensations with my consciousness.
 This has been a slow process.
-I imagine there are probably other empaths that struggle with this piece as well.
-I believe I was so overwhelmed by physical stimulus that I shut that down tight.
-For most of my life I have not been able to feel energy physically and more importantly I have not been aware of many signals my body sends me.
+I imagine there are quite a few empaths that struggle with this piece as well.
+I believe I was so overwhelmed by physical stimulus that I shut it down, tight.
+For most of my life, I have not been able to feel energy physically and more importantly I have not been aware of many signals my body sends me.

 When I am on a table getting energy work, usually the only sensations I feel are in my crown chakra.
 There are but a handful of times I can recall feeling sensations in other places.
 The same with picking up physical sensations from other people.
 For years, I didn’t feel it, I simply knew it.
 That is much easier to deal with, especially in a crowd, not so easy when with intimate groups.

 The truth is you can’t rush this process.
-It is slow because if you go to quickly you create more trauma and the slow or stop the process altogether.
+It is slow because if you go too quickly you create more trauma and that slows or stops the process altogether.
 The process of opening over time means you continually gain presence and sensation while going at the speed your body chooses.

 The Objective of Presence